 - Accounting data – relating to our membership fees and charges

 - Information about what membership services you have used – for example, if you choose to take advantage of your membership benefits by using a discount with one of our suppliers.
-I have put this in because you may want to share information, for example, in order to secure a better discount or special offer.

 - Technical and website use data – such as address, browser information, location and time zone settings, operating system and platform and how you use our website, products and services